-Submit to the Next Issue of Working It: I'm a Survivor
+Submit to the Next Issue of Working It: on White Supremacy

 ❤How do we survive in a system we're more or less not suppose to survive in?
 How do we navigate it?
 How can we thrive?